 Also, check the nutritional values and ingredients before you buy.
 And remember, don't view shakes as a long-term solution - it's best to get guidance from your doctor.

 Meal replacement shakes can be part of a diabetes management plan.
 But, before shaking, it's best to consult a healthcare professional.
-They can assess your medical condition and recommend personalised dietary requirements.
+They can assess your medical condition and recommend personalized dietary requirements.
 Tell them about any medicines or allergies too.

 Live with diabetes?
 Be sure to monitor your blood sugar, reduce carbs, and avoid missing meals.